 Appeared in the 2014 Senior Bowl, he was the starting quarterback for the South team.
 Derek participated in the 2014 NFL combine and was drafted in the 2nd Round by the Oakland Raiders.

 Derek Carr was born in Fresno, California the youngest of three children, to Rodger and Sheryl Carr.
 His two older brothers are David and Darren Carr.
 Derek met his wife Heather while attending Fresno State University.
 The two were married June 29, 2012.
-They had their first son Dallas in August of 2013.
+Derek and Heather have two beautiful boys, Dallas and Deker.

 I have a very strong faith in God.
 He is the reason I play football.
 He has given me this special talent and I want to use it to glorify Him.
 I am grateful for the opportunity to further His kingdom by sharing my faith on and off the football field.
 At any moment, any second, my football career could be taken away but my faith and relationship with God will never be taken from me.